slatedocs/slate/source/index.en.html.md

 Each section of this documentation describes e-billing capabilities available as a resource that you can access via HTTP from any programming language.

-Issuing electronic documents is an asynchronous process.
-This means that although the API responds to your requests immediately, it will execute multiple steps in the background to have your document approved.
+Issuing electronic documents (e-documents) is an asynchronous process.
+This means that although the API responds to your requests immediately, it will execute multiple steps in the background to have your e-document authorized.
 This process may take up to 5 seconds.
 Once completed, you can query the status of the document or receive a notification with the result.

 ## Issuance process

-The process includes the following steps:
+The following steps are executed by Datil:

-1. __Creation__: The e-document is persisted for future use.
+1. __Creation__: The e-document is persisted for future reference.
-2. __Signature__: Using a digital certificate, an electronic signature is applied to the e-document according to the cryptographic algorithm specified by each country tax regulations.
+2. __Signature__: Using the merchant digital certificate, the e-document is electronically signed in compliance with the [XAdES](https://www.w3.org/TR/XAdES/) standard and each tax authority data formats.
-3. __Sending__: The e-document is submitted to the country tax authority for authorization.
+3. __Sending__: The e-document is submitted to the tax authority web service for authorization.
-4. __Authorization Query__: The tax authority service is queried for an authorization response.
+4. __Authorization Query__: Datil queries the tax authority web service for an authorization response.
-5. __Customer notification__: The recipient (customer or supplier) is notified about the new e-document issued.
-If the authorization fails, the merchant receives a notification detailing the errors.
-In this case, the receipient does not get notified.
+5. __Customer notification__: An email notification is sent to the e-document recipient.
+If the authorization fails, the issuer receives an email brief of the errors and the recipient is not notified.

 <aside class="notice">
 <strong>Remember:</strong> This whole process is executed in the background by Datil after each API request.